venshar888/challenge-1/README.md.txt

-Create an Amazon RDS instance for hosting the WordPress database Create an Amazon S3 bucket for storing the WordPress media files Create a security group to allow access to the EC2 instance from the internet Create a security group to allow access to the RDS instance from the EC2 instance
+Create an Amazon RDS instance for hosting the WordPress database Create an Amazon S3 bucket for storing the WordPress media files Create a security group to allow access to the EC2 instance from the internet Create a security group to allow access to the RDS instance from the EC2 instance.

 To automate the deployment of the application, I would use a configuration management tool like Ansible.